Churros (Spanish Doughnuts)

 I have always traveled around NYC using the preferred method of transportation- the subway, which is used by most New Yorkers on a day-to-day basis.
 Being a born and raised New Yorker, using the subway becomes something that has been etched into my blood.

-To keep it real, trains are always packed like a can of sardines and never smell like freshly baked New York-Style bagels or hot chocolate.
+To keep it real, trains are always packed like a can of sardines and never smell like freshly baked these or hot chocolate.
 There is usually a noxious odor permeating through the air as you sit in a train car trying so hard not to make any facial expressions at the man sitting next to you who’s sweating like he’s about to give birth to a 20 pound watermelon and smells as if the last time he showered was 2 months ago.
 You just sit there… Reading, listening to music, staring at people, or just begin to stare into space.
 You pray to God, begging him to make the stinky man’s stop come up.
 After 5 stops, mister stinky leaves, you take a deep breath, and you let out a sigh of relief thinking, “THANK GOD!”

 Suddenly, your train car sees daylight and is heading towards Jackson Heights; a door in the rear of the train car opens and an elderly hispanic woman is screaming over the noise of the train, “Churros.
 Churros…” She is pushing a cart with a baking sheet piled high with churros that are carefully covered in shrink wrap.
 This is not the first time you’ve seen one of these ladies selling this famous latin american doughnut, so you give in and buy two churros off of the sweet elderly woman.
 She returns three singles back from the five dollar bill you gave her and hands you the two churros in a paper bag.
 You immediately begin devouring one of the churros.
 She smiles and pushes her cart to her next customer.